ryanmcnally93/torquay-sunday-league/testing.md

 <img src="/torquay_sunday_league/static/images/readme-images/testing-routes.webp" width="80%" alt="The teams page, viewed on desktop" style="display: inherit; ">

-I have also played aroung with unittest to try and create tests, similar to my Jest JavaScript tests used in my last project.
+I have also played around with unittest to try and create tests, similar to my Jest JavaScript tests used in my last project.

 ### Lighthouse